Drogo of Metz: Career

 Drogo remained extremely loyal to his half-brother Louis the Pious and amassed great power under him.
-Drogo was also one of the greatest patrons of the arts in the 9th century.
-His influence began to wane after Louis' death, and his influence fell even more after the death of his only full brother, Hugh, in 844.
+He was also one of the greatest patrons of the arts in the 9th century.
+Drogo's influence began to wane after Louis' death, and his influence fell even more after the death of his brother, Hugh, in 844.
 Still, he managed to ensure the production of the Drogo Sacramentary, which is named for him.
 The Drogo Sacramentary was written and painted around 845–855 for his personal use, as Bishop of Metz.
 The manuscript, which is on vellum, is the work of several artists employed by the imperial court.
 The sacramentary would have been used in Metz's Carolingian cathedral and constitutes a precious record of the liturgical practices of the time and the accoutrements used in the liturgy.
 This manuscript is one of the monuments of Carolingian book illumination and contains all the prayers which would have been spoken by Drogo, as the officiating priest, during the course of the year.
 It has become a monument to his name and one of the treasures of the Bibliothèque Nationale de France.

 Metz was an important bishopric: Charles the Bald was crowned in the Basilica, and both Drogo and Louis the Pious are buried there.
 In 843 Metz became the capital of the kingdom of Lotharingia, and several diets and councils were held there.
 Drogo's position enabled him to be one of the great patrons of 9th-century arts.
 He embellished his cathedral in Metz with works which rank among the highlights of Carolingian art in beauty and preciousness.
 In 852 he translated the relics of St. Celeste of Metz (see Clement of Metz) at Marmoutier, together with those of Saint Author (see Abbé Petin, Dictionnaire hagiographique in list of sources).

 There is a particularly interesting entry in the Annales Bertiniani: anno 839 "Dominicae nativitatis festum hilariter, a Drogone fratre suo et Metensis urbis episcopo decentissime susceptus, in eadem civitate caelebravit". ["He (Louis the Pious) joyfully celebrated Christmas at Metz, where he had been received handsomely by his brother Drogo, the bishop of that city."]